You may have heard the term “trap crop” before, but what exactly does it mean? A trap crop is a plant used to lure pests away from your garden [1].

 16. Okra

 Okra is another ideal choice [2].
-It’s great for attracting stink bugs, corn earworms, beetles, leaf-footed bugs, spiders, ants, and caterpillars.
+It’s great for attracting stink bugs, corn earworms, beetles, leaf-footed bugs, and caterpillars.

 Okra flowers are great because they attract helpful insects.
 Wasps, dragonflies, green lacewings, and ladybugs will come to your garden.
 These insects help keep pesky bugs under control.